hayk111/showsourcing/README.md

 - i18n or any type of translation

 ***

-# Before starting
-To have a smooth time understanding the app, two big features have to be understood first.
-The Entity Services and the ListPageService.
-Those will be described below

 # Entity Services
 When accessing the db for an entity we use its entity service.
 For example if we want to access the ProductVotes in the database we will use `ProductVoteService`.
 If you open the file you'll notice the file is quite empty, the class `ProductVoteService` merely extends GlobalService that does the heavy lifting.